Medical expert of the article

 Dates for pancreatitis

-Avocados for pancreatitis
+Avocado for pancreatitis

 Kiwi for pancreatitis

-In addition to its excellent taste, it is famous for a large number of biologically active substances.
+In addition to its excellent taste, it is famous for its large number of biologically active substances.
 Pancreatitis imposes restrictions on its consumption due to the presence of coarse dietary fiber and pronounced acidity.

 Pomegranate for pancreatitis

-Pomegranate is too acidic a product for the pancreas.
-However, it contains so many useful nutrients that you have to put on the scales of benefit and harm.
-It has excellent disinfectant properties, improves blood circulation, fights diarrhea and is simply a treasure trove of substances necessary for the body.
-[8]
+Pomegranate is too sour for the pancreas.
+However, it contains so many useful nutrients that you have to weigh the benefits and harms.
+It has excellent disinfectant properties, improves blood circulation, fights diarrhea and is simply a storehouse of substances necessary for the body. [ 8 ]

 Figs for pancreatitis